 5. Clarity and directness

 This is another soft skill that’s often overlooked but is very important in the workplace.
-Being able to communicate clearly and directly is essential in any work environment, especially when it comes to giving or receiving instructions.
+Clear communication is vital at work.
+This is especially true for giving or getting instructions.

 Some ways to be clear and direct in your communication include: